Android-tablets for the classical musician[ #

 Yes: a tablet.
 Calling every tablet an iPad is akin to calling every game console a Nintendo.
 To each his own, of course, but this does date you somewhat.

 By far the most interesting use of a tablet for musicians is of course the option of using the tablet for sheet music.
 This saves printing costs, the rain forest and the environment.
-Additionally, it saves you physically storing the rain forest on your shelves of sheet music.
+As an added advantage, you won’t need to fill cabinets of sheetmusic with said rain forest.

 - Stylus-integration.
 Some Android tablets come with an “active” stylus—a pen for touch screens.